 We often think that successful weight loss has to do with discipline and willpower.
-That those who are able to lose the weight and keep it off are the ones with the tenacity to stick to a rigid diet plan.
+That those who are able to lose weight and keep it off are the ones with the tenacity to stick to a rigid diet plan.
 But this is not actually the case.
 In reality, weight loss has much more to do with how we view love than with our supposed level of willpower – here’s how.

 Many of us who are trying to lose weight buy into the toxic belief of conditional love.
 We feel that we are only loveable when we are at the “right” weight.
 We often think, “I will love myself only once I’ve lost ‘X’ amount of weight.”
-We worry that if we start to accept ourselves before we’ve lost the weight, we’ll become “lazy” and never shed the pounds.
+We worry that if we start to accept ourselves before we’ve lost weight, we’ll become “lazy” and never shed the pounds.

 When our sense of self-love is tied to our weight, we tend to love ourselves more once we’ve shed a few pounds, but the minute we gain any of it back, we love ourselves less.
 The way we feel about ourselves goes up and down constantly — this can create a great deal of emotional instability, which can interfere with other areas of our lives as well.

 The result of this is that weight loss becomes a desperate attempt to make ourselves more lovable.
 This is a large part of the reason why many of us turn to crash diets and overly demanding workouts – because they offer the (often false) promise of fast weight loss – which we see as a quick ticket to true love.

 When the media – and our own Facebook feeds – constantly bombard us with images of people with “perfect” bodies, it becomes easy to imagine that nearly everyone is happier and more loved than we are.
 We feel that our lives are inadequate, and the only way to remedy that is to lose weight.

 So how do we create a healthier relationship between love and weight?
 By understanding that we are worthy, lovable human beings regardless of the number on the scale.
 We don’t need to earn the right to be loved – it is something that we all possess inherently.

 When we love ourselves unconditionally, we make decisions that are truly healthy, rather than opting for unsustainable crash diets or punishing workouts.
 We find natural, whole foods and forms of physical activity that are genuinely enjoyable for us, and we stick with that lifestyle because we respect ourselves enough to do so.

-The Institute for the Psychology of Eating
+Subscribe to The Psychology of Eating Podcast